-As part of Luffa tradition, we announced our House Colours for Year 10s in our final House assembly and awarded them with some commemorative certificates and colourful badges which they will wear with pride.
+As part of long-standing Luffa tradition, we announced our House Colours for Year 10s in our final House assembly and awarded them with some commemorative certificates and colourful badges which they will wear with pride.
 We also awarded Subject Colours which were also humbly received – well done to those for that.
 This is very well deserved and is a significant achievement for any Luffa student.

-Finally, I would like to say a huge thank you to the Ridgeway tutors – Mr May (7Ri), Mr Godfray (8Ri), Mrs Wilburn and Mrs Pegg (9Ri), Mrs Hyland (10Ri), Mr Gilliland (11Ri) and Mrs Williams – they have been an ever-present positive influence in the lives of Ridgeway students and they deserve all the credit for the successes of Ridgeway House.
+Finally, I would like to say a huge thank you to the Ridgeway tutors – Mr May (7Ri), Mr Godfray (8Ri), Mrs Wilburn and Mrs Pegg (9Ri), Mrs Hyland (10Ri), Mr Gilliland (11Ri) and Mrs Williams (12 & 13Ri) – they have been an ever-present positive influence in the lives of Ridgeway students and they deserve much of the credit for the successes of Ridgeway House.
 I genuinely could not do my job without them.

 I am already eagerly anticipating September in what will undoubtedly be another fantastic year at the helm of this fantastic House.

 Mr James Vann, Head of Ridgeway House